 We have engaged each of S&P Global Ratings Services (S&P), Moody's Investors Service (Moody's), and Fitch Ratings (Fitch) to rate certain of our public debt issues.
-Below is a summary of the credit ratings on RCI's outstanding senior notes and debentures (long-term) and US CP (short-term) as at December 31, 2018.
+Below is a summary of the credit ratings on RCI's outstanding senior notes and debentures (long-term) and US CP (short-term) as at December 31, 2019.

-Issuance S&P Moody's Fitch Corporate credit issuer default rating BBB+ with a stable outlook Baa1 with a stable outlook BBB+ with a stable outlook Senior unsecured debt BBB+ with a stable outlook Baa1 with a stable outlook BBB+ with a stable outlook US commercial paper A-2 P-2 N/A
+Issuance S&P Moody's Fitch BBB+ with a stable outlook Baa1 with a stable outlook Senior unsecured debt US commercial Baa1 with a stable outlook paper A-2 P-2 N/A

-Unchanged for the year.
+&lt;sup>1 Unchanged for the year.